ServiceComposer/ServiceComposer.AspNetCore/README.md

 To start using ServiceComposer, follow the outlined steps:

-- Create, in an empty or existing solution, a .NET Core 3.x or later empty web application project named `CompositionGateway`.
+- Create, in an empty or existing solution, a .NET 6 or later empty web application project named `CompositionGateway`.
 - Add a package reference to the `ServiceComposer.AspNetCore` NuGet package and configure the `Startup` class as follows:

 <!-- snippet: sample-startup -->